mosen/docker-jss/README.md

 How To Use The Container:
 -----
 1. You need to obtain these things on your own, due to EULA agreements.
 This is why I cannot distribute this as a Docker image:
-	1. The JSS Manual Installer.
-This can be found in your [JamfNation software assets](https://jamfnation.jamfsoftware.com/login.html) section, under "Alternate Downloads."
+	1. The Jamf Pro Manual Installer.
+This can be found in your [Jamf Nation software assets](https://jamf.com/jamf-nation/) section, under "Alternate Downloads."
 Unzip the manual installer and place the "ROOT.war" file in the same directory as the Dockerfile.
 	2. [JCE Unlimited Encryption for JRE7](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html) files.
 Unzip these and place the "US_export_policy.jar" and "local_policy.jar" in the same directory as the Dockerfile. or [JCE Unlimited Encryption for JRE8](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)

-2. To run the JSS and MySQL containers via `docker-compose`, you can simply run `docker-compose up` in this directory.
+2. To run the Jamf Pro and MySQL containers via `docker-compose`, you can simply run `docker-compose up` in this directory.
 If you have a different system for orchestrating your containers you can use that.
 3. Open a web browser on the Docker host and navigate to https://localhost:8444/.
 4. Accept the license agreement, enter in your activation code, set up your accounts and URLs, and you're good to go.
 5. The MySQL Instance is available at `localhost:13306`

 docker-compose files
 --------------------